naldertown/les-roches-gite-cms/src/pages/index.md

     With one of the best climates in France our Gite offers great access to the region whilst offering the kind of ammenities and comfort that you might not expect from a rural Gite.
+testimonials:
+  - author: Elisabeth Kaurismäki
+    quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+  - author: Philipp Trommler
+    quote: Kaldi is the place to go if you want the best quality coffee.
+I love their stance on empowering farmers and transparency.
+description: Head to the nearby towns of Chaunay and <insert towns> and enjoy a coffee and watch the world go by.
+There's so much to do and see.
 main:
   heading: Great coffee with no compromises
   description: >